-For any room, the door width per person expected to use the door should generally not be less than the value given in Table 7.
+For any room, the door width per person expected to use the door should generally not be less than the value given in Table 7 for the appropriate risk profile.
 The adjusted minimum exit width factors are based on the provision of an upgraded AFD system that will allow for a 15% reduction of the minimum exit width factors.

-The clear width occupancy as calculated in Table 7 is larger than the expected occupancy, therefore the width of escape routes provided meets the above requirement.
+As indicated in Table 7, with the current exit provision, the clear width occupancy is larger than the expected occupancy, therefore the width of escape routes provided meets the above requirement.